auth0/auth0-angular/README.md

 }
 ```

-## Specifying Configuration using APP_INITIALIZER
+## Dynamic Configuration

-Instead of using `AuthModule.forRoot` to specify auth configuration, you can provide a factory function using `APP_INITIALIZER` to load your config from a source before the auth module is loaded, and provide your configuration using `AuthClientConfig.set`:
+Instead of using `AuthModule.forRoot` to specify auth configuration, you can provide a factory function using `APP_INITIALIZER` to load your config from an external source before the auth module is loaded, and provide your configuration using `AuthClientConfig.set`:

 ```js
 // app.module.ts